 Rachel Bomberger is EerdWord editor for Eerdmans.
-She loves reading, writing, and hanging out with off-duty pastors.
+She loves reading, writing, and new beginnings.

 * * *